beancount/docs/docs/21_sharing_expenses_with_beancount.md

     plugin "beancount.plugins.split_expenses" "Martin Caroline"

 Reloading the web page after uncommenting this line from the input file and visiting the Income Statement page should show a long list of Expenses accounts split by person.
-Now, in order to generate the total amount of expenses incurred for each person, we have to produce the balance of all Expenses accounts with a member’s name in it, accounts like “Expenses:.\*Martin”.
+Now, in order to generate the total amount of expenses incurred for each person, we have to produce the balance of all Expenses accounts with a member’s name in it, accounts like “`Expenses:.*Martin`”.

 The web tool does not provide such a filtering capability at the moment[^1], but we can use the bean-query tool to produce the total of expenses for each person: